adrianBandolon/WaLMartSalesForecasting/README.md

 - Aside from the model building functions and `preprocess.svd` function, the code from`mymain.R` comes from the code Josh Loyal provided (**[Example_Code_Project2_Josh.html](https://piazza.com/class_profile/get_resource/jky28ddlhmu2r8/jnqq1kbkbx6yy)**).

-- Below is the WMAE summary table for the three models:

 **Models Used:**

 - I first started out with the simplest model, the naive (`naive`) model from the `forecast` library.
 This model had an average 10 fold *Weighted Mean Absolute Error __(WMAE)__* of around __2777.38__.